Life & Works of Brian Alan Burhoe – All About Us & More

 And written Stories — about wildlife and wilderness adventures and spiritual questers and goodhearted gadabouts.
 Assorted Articles.
 And, yes, even this Patchwork Memoir.
 [9]

-For more on the most influential and important writers in my early life, see:
+For a look at the most influential and important writers in my early life, see:

 MY HEROES HAVE ALWAYS BEEN WRITERS – Brian Alan Burhoe